It is an antispasmodic drug for the symptomatic treatment of pain associated with the gastrointestinal tract and biliary tract functional disorders.

 Antispasmodics with klonaza are commonly used in IBS:

-- To help relieve some of the symptoms of IBS, such as spasms (cramps), bloating, and tummy (abdominal) pain.
+- To help relieve some of IBS symptoms, such as spasms (cramps), bloating, and tummy (abdominal) pain.

 - To reduce the movement (motility) of the intestine (intestines).

-Note : not all people with IBS find that antispasmodics work well.
-However, they are worth a try, as they work well in a good number of cases.
+Note: not all people with IBS find that antispasmodics work well.
+However, they are worth a try, as they work well in many cases.

 Antispasmodics are also used in some other conditions, such as diverticular disease.

 Your doctor will advise you on how to take your medicine, including how often.
 You may be advised to use the drug at a particular time about food.
 Some people take a dose before meals if the pains develop after eating.